Silveere/nixfiles/README.md

 # NullBite's NixOS Config
 This is my personal NixOS config.
-Right now, it's just a basic flake which imports a (mostly) normal stock NixOS configuration.
-The plan is to have three separate levels of organization:
+Right now, it's just a basic flake which imports a (mostly) normal stock NixOS configuration. <del>The plan is to have three separate levels of organization:

 - **Fragments**: Configure one specific service/app/setting/etc., which has the